muquit/markdown-serve/README.md

 `markdown-serve` is a cross-platform command-line web server that serves a directory of Markdown files as browsable HTML.
 Just point it at a directory, it lists the `.md` files as a collapsible tree, and renders them in the browser when clicked.

-I prefer `vi/vim` in a terminal over [VS Code](https://code.visualstudio.com/) adns such for writing Markdown, and like to see how the output is rendered in the browser.
+I prefer `vi/vim` in a terminal over [VS Code](https://code.visualstudio.com/) and such for writing Markdown, and like to see how the output is rendered in the browser.
 The server watches for file changes by default and reloads the browser automatically via [Server-sent events](https://en.wikipedia.org/wiki/Server-sent_events).